Michelle Thrush: Career

 Thrush has had a prolific career since its beginning in the 1980s.
 She began her acting career in film while attending high school.
 She got her first theatre job when she moved to Vancouver at age 20.
 She had a small part in the play The Ecstasy of Rita Joe.
 She portrayed numerous recurring and guest roles in the television series Madison, Northern Exposure, North of 60, Highlander, Forever Knight, Nothing Too Good for a Cowboy, Moccasin Flats and Mixed Blessings.

-She has starred in many notable films throughout her career, particularly in films that deal with issues about Indigenous peoples of the Americas, ranging from Canadian Aboriginals to Native Americans/American Indians (U.S.).
+She has starred in many notable films throughout her career, particularly in films that deal with issues about indigenous peoples of the Americas, ranging from Canadian Aboriginals to Native Americans/American Indians (U.S.).
 These include Isaac Littlefeathers, Unnatural & Accidental, Bury My Heart at Wounded Knee, Skins, Dead Man, Dreamkeeper and Jimmy P: Psychotherapy of a Plains Indian.

 In 2011, Thrush wrote the one-woman play Find Your Own Inner Elder.
 She has performed the show, most often under the title Inner Elder, across Canada.
 It premiered at One Yellow Rabbit's High Performance Rodeo in Calgary in 2018 and has since been performed with Nightwood Theatre and Native Earth Performing Arts in Toronto (2019).
 Inner Elder is a structured monologue which recounts Thrush's personal life and experiences.

+Her daughter, Imajyn Cardinal, is also an actress.